The complex volume of SL(n,C)-representations of 3-manifolds: Gluing equations and Ptolemy assignments

 \begin{theorem} There is a surjective regular map

-The fibers are all $(\C^*)^h$, where $h$ is the number of zero-cells of $K$. \end{theorem}
+The fibers are disjoint copies of $(\C^*)^h$, where $h$ is the number of zero-cells of $K$. \end{theorem}

-\begin{proof} By Zickert~\cite[Theorem~6.5]{ZickertDuke}, the log-parameters~\eqref{logparameters} of a Ptolemy cochain satisfy the logarithmic version of the gluing equations~\eqref{gluingequations}.
-Note that the log-parameter of an edge is a logarithm of the corresponding cross-ratio parameter except when the edge is $02$ or $13$, where it is a logarithm of minus the cross-ratio parameter.
+\begin{proof} By a simple cancellation argument (as in the proof of Zickert~\cite[Theorem~6.5]{ZickertDuke}), the gluing equations would be satisfied if the formula \eqref{eq:shapeparameterformula} for $z_i^{\prime\prime}$ did not have the minus sign.
+The minus sign appears whenever the edge is $02$ or $13$.
 As explained in the proof of Proposition~\ref{independenceoflog}, any curve passes these an even number of times.
 It thus follows that the cross-ratios satisfy the gluing equations.
 Surjectivity follows from Lemma~\ref{developingdecoration}, and the fact that fibers are $(\C^*)^h$ follows from the fact that $g_1\infty=g_2\infty$ if and only if $g_1N=g_2dN$ for a unique diagonal matrix $d$. \end{proof}